dvasdekis/psql-etl-framework/README.md

 	* If you need to call another cluster, call it again with the next clustername

 See the 'demo' folder for an example implementation.

+## To do:

+1. Set up a DDL script that creates a psql job logging schema inside Postgres
+2. Add lines to this script to:
+	a.
+Check if the schema exists (once)
+	b.
+Write to the schema if it does
+	c.
+Not error (but just warn) if it doesn't